cloudmesh/cloudmesh-mpi/doc/chapters/nlp-services.md

 ## Google Natural Language API [^google-natural-language]

+Google Natural Language API is Google's solution for cloud-based NLP.
+It requires a Google Cloud account.
+The Natural Language API includes only the pre-configured models for common NLP functions, though Google also offers Google Cloud services specific to healthcare NLP as well as a code-free ML model manager called AutoML.

 Supported Interfaces:
 REST API, Python, C#, JAVA, Go, Node.js, PHP, Ruby

 ### Functions

+The following is a non-exhaustive selection of pre-configured functions provided by the API that are common among NLP services.

 analyzeSentiment [^google-natural-language-sentiment]
 - document, encodingType -> Sentiment object, language, sentences list (each with their own sentiment)